DemISee1/3040-Assignment-3/README.md

 ## Endpoints and parameters

+This section covers the API endpoints and parameters, essential for currency conversion.

-- Enpoints
+- Endpoints

-- Parameters
+- Parameters:
-The API endpoint accepts A query Strign parameter.
+    - The API endpoint accepts a query string parameter consisting of:
-    - the the source currency (from),
+    - The source currency (from),
-    - the target (to)currency for conversion,
+    - The target currency (to) for conversion,
-    - the amount to be converted that refers to the source currency.
+    - The amount to be converted, denoted in the source currency.

 ## Resources